benjavicente/benjavicente.dev/public/blog/2025-web-stuff-that-got-my-interest/index.md

 I started writing about patterns, tools, and opinions I would consider if I were to build a framework, since I don't have the time or knowledge to do it.

-But I realized that covering opinions, key patterns, and tools, and how that all comes together, is a monumental task for my personal and non active blog 😅
+But then I realized the scope has to high, and the post was becoming a mess 😅

-So here is a small part of it: patterns, tools and emerging web technologies that I believe will be important in the future of the JS ecosystem.
+So here is a small part of it: the patterns, tools and emerging web technologies that I believe will be important in the future of the JS ecosystem.

 ## Server Components